 (4) Nothing in this clause prevents the use of stationary loading machines operating on roadsides or log dumps and landings.

 Part 7 Offences and penalty notices

-65 Offence of providing false information in application for authorisation

-A person must not, in or in connection with an application for an authorisation of a plantation, provide information or produce a document that the person knows to be false or misleading in a material particular.
+65 Offence of providing false information in application for authorisation plantation, provide information or produce a document that the person knows to be false or misleading in a material particular.